-OTA has received 21 responses on our 2023 Livestock Sunset Surveys.
+OTA has received 32 responses on our 2023 Livestock Sunset Surveys (11 are new responses since the spring meeting).
 Below is a summary of the feedback received via OTA's Sunset Surveys to date.

 §205.603 - Synthetic substances allowed for use in organic livestock production.